carpentries/instructor-training/_episodes/20-checkout.md

 minded Instructors.
 You are invited to attend these at any time!
 If you think you might enjoy hosting them, or developing other opportunities for Instructors, consider joining the Instructor Development Committee.

+### Getting Credit
+After each Community Discussion meeting, hosts submit a form that includes the names of attendees who identified themselves as fulfilling their checkout requirement.
+This is indicated by writing "checkout" next to your name in the Etherpad.
+As long as you indicate that you are completing checkout, it is not necessary to email us after you have attended your meeting.

 ## 3. Teaching Demonstration